andrew/vid/SPEC.md

-# VID specification (draft)
+# VID specification

 This document describes how a VID is computed.
-The construction is reverse-engineered from the reference implementation in this repository, which is the source of truth while the spec is still in draft.
+The reference implementation in this repository is the source of truth.

 ## Identifier format